betogaona7/CompetitiveProgramming/Programming_languages/OOP-C++/README.md

 }
 ```
 The string literal is stored automatically as a null terminated string literal.
 This means that a null character is added automatically to the character array as the last character.
-As strings are mutable, it is good practice to set the pointer as a constant pointer, so the pointer will be mutable as well. ```const char* myString{"Hello world"}```
+As strings are mutable, it is good practice to set the pointer as a constant pointer, so the pointer will be mutable as well. ```const char* myString{"Hello world"}```.

 ##### Dereferencing pointers
 Applying the indirection operator ```*``` to a pointer accesses the contents of the memory location to which it points.
 The name indirection operator stens from the fact that the data is being accessed indirectly.

 ```c++
 int main(){
     double testScores[5], sum = 0;